Sun City Tire & Auto

 Contact Sun City Tire & Auto

 When it’s time to service your vehicle, you can trust it to our capable hands.
-Schedule an appointment for maintenance with Sun City Tire & Auto by stopping by, calling, or using our online contact appointment scheduler.
+Get in touch with Sun City Tire & Auto by using our appointment scheduler, calling, or stopping by our shop at 11541 West Bell Rd, Unit 101, Surprise, AZ 85378.